Tuition fees and payment

 Are you a student from another institution and are you about to follow a (minor) programme at HU?
 You may be entitled to an exemption from (part of) your tuition fees at HU, as long as you are eligible for the statutory tuition fee at both institutions.

 Complete your payment details in Studielink.
 We will not take any money out of your account until your programme starts.
-Then request proof of payment from your other institution and send it to: HU Back Office Enrolment, PO Box 8218, 3503 RE Utrecht, The Netherlands.
-We need the original document.
+Then request proof of payment from your other institution.
+The other school will then send the BBC to the HU.

 What you need to do in case of arrears